FadyAttia11/callvita-server/README.md

 git clone https://github.com/FadyAttia11/callvita-server.git
 ```

-Then you need to cd to the root of the project by writing
+Then you need to cd to the root directory of the project by writing

 ```sh
 cd callvita-server